 Carl Suchy first opened his shop of clocks and watches at the age of 26.
 Prior to this, he traveled to Germany and Switzerland to study the arts of watchmaking.
 Then, he went back to his home city.

 It was 1822 then and his shop in Prague was well-received to the point that even the Royal and Imperial Court was among his customers.

 Later on, the company was renamed Carl Suchy and Söhne as Carl’s sons entered the family business in 1849.
-Carl Suchy and Söhne’s watches were then being produced in its Austrian factory and in La Chaux-de-Fonds in Switzerland.
+Carl Suchy and Söhne’s watches were then produced in its Austrian factory and La Chaux-de-Fonds in Switzerland.

 The brand further grew that it was able to open a shop in Vienna in 1863.
 It took pride in its title, Purveyor to the Royal Courts.
-There was a high demand for the company’s watches especially among Austria’s visitors and intellectual elites.
+There was a high demand for the company’s watches, especially among Austria’s visitors and intellectual elites.
 Carl Suchy & Söhne was considered the leading Austrian watch brand until it disappeared along with the downfall of the Austro-Hungarian Empire around 1914.